 Collecting feedback through exhibition is essential and although there was some competition with the royal wedding, football cup finals and delightful weather, many artists were presenting work.
 Discussing exhibiting artists' sculptures and pieces of audiovisual installation with them inspired me to think about new ways of working for exhibition.

-Throughout April, ROAR have been hosting their third iteration of the Hung exhibition, where artists are invited to create and contribute pieces by hanging their work in the provided spaces around the gallery.
+Throughout April, ROAR are hosting their third iteration of the Hung exhibition, where artists are invited to create and contribute pieces by hanging their work in the provided spaces around the gallery.

 I saw this as a perfect chance to come up with a piece for the gallery which hosts my teaching studio as I had not yet composed anything specifically for them!
 I wanted to provoke the viewer into considering what a musical notation actually is, or what it could be.
 I created a score which provides the performer with some rather tricky decisions.
 Some musicians would consider this to not be a completed score, others would enjoy the freedom the score provides.